How to Become More Resilient at Work

 Familiarise yourself with the 3 P’s.
 Write them out on a piece of paper.
 Next time you feel yourself falling into one or more of these traps, recognise it and amend your thought process.
 This will help to build your self-awareness and resilience.

 Martin Seligman, a professor at the University of Pennsylvania, is widely considered the founding father of this positive psychology movement which is just as applicable to adversity in the workplace as it is in our personal lives.
+Facebook COO and resilience advocate Sheryl Sandberg referenced Seligman’s 3 P’s in the book on resilience she co-wrote after her husband unexpectedly passed away.
+She explains the role resilience played in the aftermath of that tragic event in this video:

 This article was written by Tanya Ashworth-Keppel on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: World Health Organisation, Harvard Business Review, Forbes and ABC News.